spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

 ## Headings

 HTML supports heading elements up to level 6: `<h1>`, `<h2>`, `<h3>`, etc. The headings play an important role in the structure of an HTML page.
 It is used by screen readers and crawlers to better understand the content and their coherence.
-Designers, however, have more tools than headings alone to a apply structure, using layout and alternative UI elements.

 Oryx provides a number of heading and paragraph styles that are used in the design system and components: